YassineDeriouch/myPortfolio/README.md

     <a href="https://github.com/soumyajit4419/Portfolio/issues">Request Feature</a>
 </h3>

-## TL;DR

-You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [Soumyajit4419](https://github.com/soumyajit4419/Portfolio).
-Thanks!

 ## Built With

-My personal portfolio <a href="https://soumyajit.vercel.app/" target="_blank">soumyajit.tech</a> which features some of my github projects as well as my resume and technical skills.<br/>

-This project was built using these technologies.
+- ReactJS

-- React.js
+- NodeJS
-- Node.js
+- ExpressJS
-- Express.js
+- HTML5
 - CSS3
-- VsCode
+- React - Bootstrap
 - Vercel

 ## Features

 **📖 Multi-Page Layout**

-**🎨 Styled with React-Bootstrap and Css with easy to customize colors**
+**🎨 Styled with React-Bootstrap and CSS3 with easy to customize colors**

 **📱 Fully Responsive**

+### Note

+You can fork/clone the original repo [here](https://github.com/soumyajit4419/Portfolio). and give the original owner credits by linking back to .
+Thanks!

 ## Getting Started

-Clone down this repository.
-You will need `node.js` and `git` installed globally on your machine.
+Clone [this repository](https://github.com/soumyajit4419/Portfolio) using `git clone` command, you will need git and nodeJS installed on your machine.

 ## 🛠 Installation and Setup Instructions